pastnetworks/pastnetworks.github.io/application.md

 The Barcelona Past Networks Summer School will take place in the city of Barcelona (Spain) in the summer of 2027.

 Applications will open in late autumn 2026, when an online application form will be made available.
-Places are limited and will be allocated following a review of all applications after the January 2027 deadline.
+Places are limited and will be allocated following a review of all applications after the application deadline in January 2027.

 If you are offered a place, your participation will be confirmed upon payment of the €75 lunch fee.